dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 ### Route Length

-I have been drawing "analogue" routes, but in reality the route is a series of straight lines:
+I have been drawing curvy "analogue" routes, but in reality the route is a series of straight lines:

 ![routes](/images/2023-08-27/routes8.png)